zama-ai/concrete-ml/docs/advanced-topics/advanced_features.md

 ### A global error probability for the entire model

 A `global_p_error` is also available and defines the probability of success for the entire model.
-Here, the `p_error` for every PBS is computed internally in Concrete-Numpy such that the `global_p_error` is reached.
+Here, the `p_error` for every PBS is computed internally in Concrete-Python such that the `global_p_error` is reached.

 There might be cases where the user encounters a `No cryptography parameter found` error message.
 In such a case, increasing the `p_error` or the `global_p_error` might help.